- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

 However, if you are someone who has a bit of experience playing the guitar, you would be surprised that the combination of the tremolo bridge and the Bigsby tailpiece doesn’t really require a whole lot of patience to adjust.

 The hardware on this guitar works well, as long as you don’t go too hard on the whammy bar.
 One of the most disappointing parts of the hardware on this guitar were the tuners.
 The tuners on this guitar don’t hold tuning very well.
-I would highly recommend upgrading the tuning knobs on this guitar, as the tuners on this instrument don’t hold tuning very well.
+I would highly recommend upgrading the tuning and control knobs on this guitar, as the tuners on this instrument don’t hold tuning very well.

 The electronics on the Wildkat aren’t anything too fancy, as Epiphone installed a set of Epiphone P90 pickups in the Wildkat.
 The Epiphone ES 339 is a guitar that’s very comparable to the Wildkat.
 It has a set of humbuckers installed in it, which is the main difference between the Wildkat and the ES 339.